 most everyone.
 PLEASE, do NOT fail to remove all the other replies and chit chat from a Digest

 I want to make it very clear to you what my personal method is for dealing with those folks who do not comply with this.
 When I receive such an unedited Digest, I do NOT try to read hardly any of it.
 I SCAN IT VERY quickly, just enough to make sure it really is a big digest being posted.
 I then DELETE the entire posting.
-I NEVER EVER read and respond....unless I am so annoyed that I post a response to having had to wade through an entire digest....and I can be NASTY.
+I simply do not read and respond, unless I am so annoyed that I post a response to having had to wade through an entire digest....and I can be NASTY.

 I NEVER to find and read YOUR comment.
 I consider such postings of entire digests DISCOURTEOUS.
 Can you imagine what Smart Phone readers are seeing!....and maybe paying for?
 AND, yes, there ARE people who pay by time/byte.
 Why not just get normal messages and NOT digests!!???

 BASIC EDITING, the details (this is a simple method, there are others):

 I will assume you are using a mouse.
 If using a touch pad, modify appropriately.

 To edit out parts you do NOT want sent in YOUR reply, there are several ways.

 Method #1: move your mouse to move the cursor to the beginning of the part you want to delete, & left click once.
 That changes the cursor (typically to blinking) & places it at that point.
 Now move the non-blinking mouse cursor to the END of what portion you want to eliminate, THEN press & hold the SHIFT key down, & while that key is down, left click the mouse.
 That has now highlighted just the area you wish to delete.
 Press DELETE.

 If you are left-handed, and have reversed your mouse button functions, well, you know what to do!